Answers to Frequently Asked Questions

 I don't have that much time.
 Just tell me: what are the books I must read?

-Okay, I realize that when people ask me for book suggestions, they aren't necessarily asking for a lifetime reading project.
-They are really asking what handful of books—usually novels—they have to read to be considered moderately well read.
+Okay, I realize when people ask for book suggestions they aren't necessarily asking for a lifetime reading project.
+They are really asking what handful of books—usually novels and mostly modern—they have to read to be considered moderately well-read.

 Again, there's no single answer.
-But I'll go out on a limb with a medium-length list of accessible novels I think would go toward giving you a feel for the breadth of modern literature, starting with a few of the more readable older works to put them in context, in rough date order:
+But I'll go out on a limb with a medium-length list of accessible (not too long or overly complex) works that might give you a feel for the breadth of literature, in rough order of publication:

 - Pride and Prejudice by Jane Austen